CSCfi/csc-user-guide/docs/cloud/pouta/known-problems.md

     then it's possibly  dangerous.
 Always test resizes with  a VM you can spare  first.
 If your virtual  machines end  up in  an "error" state please contact us if this happens.
--   Creating  large ephemeral  disks for  legacy flavors takes  a long time.
-A newly  launched (legacy  flavor) instance  with a  large ephemeral disk  will stay  in the "Spawning"  state for  some time because of this.
--   Performance:  For the full  hpc-gen1 node flavour (16  cores) some slowdown has been observed with some codes when using more than 12 cores when compared to taito.csc.fi.
-Please report any performance regressions compared to Taito to cloud-support@csc.fi.
 -   Network:  It's possible to  add the  same floating IP  to multiple instances using  the API.
 There is  no warning or error.
 The last API call is the one which takes effect.